VoxeLibre/VoxeLibre/GROUPS.md

 * `cultivatable=1`: Block will be turned into Dirt by using a hoe on it
 * `flammable`: Block helps spreading fire and gets destroyed by nearby fire (rating doesn't matter)
 * `spreading_dirt_type=1`: A dirt-type block with a cover (e.g. grass) which may spread to neighbor dirt blocks
+* `non_mycelium_plant=1`: A plant which can't grow on mycelium.
+Placing it on mycelium fails and if mycelium spreads below it, it uproots
 * `soil=1`: Saplings and other small plants can grow on it
 * `soil_sapling=2`: Soil for saplings.
 Intended to be natural soil.
 All saplings will grow on this
 * `soil_sapling=1`: Artificial soil (such as farmland) for saplings.
 Some saplings will not grow on this